yoctoproject/poky/documentation/profile-manual/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The examples so far have focused on tracing a particular program or
-workload --- in other words, every profiling run has specified the program
+workload --- that is, every profiling run has specified the program
 to profile in the command-line e.g. ``perf record wget ...``.

 It's also possible, and more interesting in many cases, to run a